John Clay Coleman

 Rev. John Clay (J.C.)
-Coleman was an American-Canadian minister, theologian, and black rights activist born to freed slaves in Durant, Holmes Co., Mississippi in 1871.
-He travelled to Canada seeking Christian ordination, and was ordained by the African Methodist-Episcopal Church in 1895.

-Coleman was accepted as the "first coloured student" at Victoria University, Toronto, ON, where he was a member of the 1897-98 Specialist Class of Theology.
-Shortly thereafter, he published a book titled The Jim Crow Car: Denouncement of Injustice Meted Out to the Black Race, condemning the racial atrocities of the American South.
+Coleman was an American–Canadian minister, theologian, and black rights activist.
+Born to freed slaves in Durant, Holmes Co., Mississippi.
+He travelled to Canada seeking Christian ordination, and was ordained by the African Methodist-Episcopal Church.
+Coleman was accepted as the "first coloured student" at Victoria University, Toronto, ON.
+In 1898 he published a book titled The Jim Crow Car: Denouncement of Injustice Meted Out to the Black Race, condemning the racial atrocities of the American South.

-Early years
+Biography

-Coleman was one of seven children born to Peter Coleman and Rowena Harrington, both of whom had been slaves on Tome Bigbee River, Alabama before being sold to a plantation owner in Mississippi.
+Coleman was one of seven children born in 1871 to Peter Coleman and Rowena Harrington, both of whom had been slaves on Tome Bigbee River, Alabama before being sold to a plantation owner in Mississippi.

 He was raised in a Methodist Christian family, passionate about scripture and the education of youth.

 Career

 Coleman was ordained by Bishop H. M. Turner in 1895 at the Annual Conference of the A. M. E. Church, before enrolling as a divinity student at Victoria College, Toronto.
+Coleman was accepted as the "first coloured student" at Victoria University, Toronto, ON, where he was a member of the 1897-98 Specialist Class of Theology.

-He vocally condemned racial segregation in the American South, writing and preaching on the subject in the USA and Canada.
+He vocally condemned racial segregation in the American south, writing and preaching on the subject in the US and Canada.
 Coleman contributed extensively to the efforts of the Methodist Church and held administrative positions of authority, notably: